LovesWorking/react-native-react-query-devtools/README.md

 ## Example
 - Find a basic example using the lates expo release with this tool here https://github.com/LovesWorking/RN-Dev-Tools-Example

+### Prerequisites
+- React version 18.2.0 or above.
+- React Native version 0.73.2 or above.
+- React Query version 5.17.19 or above.
+- react-native-svg 14.1.0 or above.

 ### Installation

 To integrate React Query Dev Tools into your React Native project, follow these simple installation steps.
 Open your terminal, navigate to your project directory, and execute: